 getting the local population involved; building up a protest wherever the hunt meets, whipping up adverse publicity in its wake.
 How long can the packs operating on the urban fringe survive this?
-There isn't even room here to discuss the middle ground, as yet practically untouched by HSA groups of large corporate landowners.
+There isn't even room here to discuss the middle ground, as yet practically untouched by HSA groups of campaigning locally against councils and large corporate landowners.

 The potential's there, just waiting for us to take it.
 When are we ever going to start exploiting it...?